Mohamedsanime/internhub/README.md

 9. Sorting: Options to organize data in various orders.
 10. Additional Features: Various other functionalities to enhance user experience and system efficiency.

+## How to Set Up the Project Using XAMPP

+Before you begin, ensure that you have XAMPP installed on your PC.
+XAMPP is a free and open-source cross-platform web server solution.
+Once installed, follow these steps:
+1. Start the Server: Launch XAMPP on your PC.
+Activate both Apache and MySQL by clicking on their respective 'Start' buttons within the XAMPP control panel.
+2. Download and Prepare the Project: Download the project files.
+Once downloaded, extract the contents of the project's folder.
+3. Place the Project in XAMPP: Copy the extracted project folder and paste it into the 'htdocs' directory located in your XAMPP installation folder (usually C:\xampp\htdocs).
+4. Access phpMyAdmin: Open your web browser and navigate to "http://localhost/phpmyadmin/".
+This is the management tool for MySQL databases.
+5. Create a New Database: In phpMyAdmin, click on the 'Databases' tab.
+Create a new database named "internship".
+6. Import Database Structure: After creating the database, click on the 'Import' tab.
+Here, click on 'Browse' and select the "internship.sql" file, which should be inside the project's 'db' folder.
+7. Execute the Import: Press the 'Go' button to start the import process.
+This will set up your database structure.
+8. Access Your Project: Finally, open a new browser tab and navigate to "http://localhost/internhub/".
+By following these steps, you should have your project running on a local server environment provided by XAMPP.